Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The support as a morphism of commutative monads

 \begin{cor} The support map $\supp : V \to H$ is a monoidal natural transformation. \end{cor} \begin{proof} See \Cref{eqformorphs}. \end{proof}

 In particular, the following diagram commutes.

 In other words, the support of the product distribution is the product of the supports of the factors.
-For the unitors we have the trivial statement that the support of the valuation in the image of $u:1\to V1$ is the unique point of $1$.
+For the unitors, we have the trivial statement that the support of the valuation in the image of $u:1\to V1$ is the unique point of $1$.

 By the universal property of the Cartesian product, we know that the support is also an opmonoidal natural transformation.
 This means that the supports of the marginals are the projections of the support.
+Indeed, the product projection $\pi_1:X\times Y\to X$ makes the following diagram commute,

+and the same can be said about $\pi_2:X\times Y\to Y$.
+The bottom parallelogram of this diagram gives a map $VX\times VY\to HX$, and similarly we obtain a map $VX\times VY\to HY$.
+By the universal property of the product, there is an induced map $VX\times VY\to HX\times HY$ commuting with the supports, and this is the opmonoidal structure.
+The commutativity of the square face of the diagram implies that the supports of the marginals are the projections of the support.